ra4king/FancyBot/README.md

 Features so far:
 - **!help [command]**
-  - prints list of commands or help about particular optionally specificed command
+  - prints list of commands or help about particular optionally specified command
 - **!ping**
   - responds with pong
 - **!notify/tell nick message**